NikitaKProjects/myChatbot/README.md

 ## 🛠️ Complete Setup & Run Instructions

-Follow these exact steps to get myChatbot up and running on your machine.
+Follow these exact steps to get myChatbot up and running smoothly on your machine.

 ### 1. Clone the Repository